Canada, UK, Australia all join US in diplomatic boycott of Beijing Olympics | DW | 08.12.2021

 "We are extremely concerned by the repeated human rights violations by the Chinese government," Prime Minister Justin Trudeau said adding: "They should not be surprised we will not be sending any diplomatic representation."

-The US, UK and Australia already have all said they won't send official delegations to the games over concerns about human rights in China.
+The US, UK and Australia already have all said they won't send official delegations to the games in response to China's human rights violations against Uyghurs.

+"On issues like this it is important to make sure that we are working with our allies, are aligned with our allies," Trudeau said.

+The diplomatic moves will not affect their athletes' ability to compete in the Games.

 Canadian Foreign Minister Melanie Joly says more countries need to join the diplomatic boycott of the Beijing Winter Olympics.